chunglim/foolmath/README.md

 ```
 _source code:_&nbsp;[0eq1_1.tex](./src/0eq1_1.tex)

-Is there any proof look more advanced than these?
+Is there any proof looking more advanced than these?

 #### **Solution 3**